gracchen/javaEye/README.md

 ## Latest updates:
 3/11/2032:
-Automatically adds itself in the system tray if supported.
-Features a hide button that hides it from the screen and taskbar while still working and showing reminders.
+Adds itself in the system tray on button click.
+This hides it from the screen and taskbar while still working and showing reminders.
 Reminders dismiss themselves after 20 seconds.
 To reopen the app, click on the icon in the system tray.

 3/10/2023:
 Release prototype 1 for JDK 19, 20 minute worktime + 20 second break.